microsoft/vscode-jupyter/TELEMETRY.md

         Common to most of the events.
         - `pythonErrorPackage`?: `string`
         Hash of the module that contains the file in the last frame (from Python stack trace).
         Common to most of the events.
+        - `stackTrace`: `string`
+        Node stacktrace without PII.
+        Common to most of the events.